toku463ne/pyAnomalyDetector/README.md

 CREATE USER anomdec_adm WITH ENCRYPTED PASSWORD 'anomdec_pass';
 GRANT ALL PRIVILEGES ON DATABASE anomdec TO anomdec_adm;
 ```

+## How to use
+1. Collect trend data

 ## Algorithm
 - load config: